Skip to main content

 3. Secure communication: in a paper titled “BLUFFS: Bluetooth Forward and Future Secrecy Attacks and Defenses” we present the first evaluation of the forward and future secrecy guarantees of Bluetooth.
 Bluetooth is daily used by billions of devices, including constrained ones, but it is unclear if a secure Bluetooth connection provides forward and future secrecy.
 These two essential properties protect past and future communication from key compromise attacks.
 In our work we discover protocol-level vulnerabilities and attacks capable of breaking forward and future secrecy of Bluetooth and we provide effective countermeasures embeddable in the Bluetooth standard or implementation-level mitigations.
 The paper was presented at the 2023 ACM Conference on Computer and Communications Security (CCS) and Chaos Communication Congress (37c3).

 ORSHIN's technical work packages provide research output and push the boundaries of the current scientific state of the art.
-This includes the creation of innovative research papers and prototypes, which are not just academic exercises, but generate significant academic impact and immediately stimulate future research.
+This includes the creation of innovative research papers and prototypes, which are not just novel academic findings, but generate significant (industrial) impact and stimulate future research and open science.

-Furthermore, the ORSHIN approach has great potential for adoption by industry as device manufacturers can leverage our TLC, tools, methodologies, etc. in order to build secure and trustworthy devices.
-The ORSHIN project provides formally verified, secure, open-source hardware blocks, reproducible and efficient security testing techniques, and secure and privacy-preserving communication protocols.
+Furthermore, the ORSHIN approach has great potential for adoption by industry as device manufacturers can leverage our Trusted Life Cycle (TLC), tools, methodologies, etc. in order to build secure and trustworthy devices.
+ORSHIN provides formally verified, secure, open-source hardware blocks, reproducible and efficient security testing techniques, and secure and privacy-preserving communication protocols.
 We value the collaboration and contributions of all stakeholders in this process.

 The TLC could become the industrial standard for developing dependable open-source hardware and software devices.
 Moreover, our framework for threat modelling could become a standard for assessing the risks of these devices.
 The ORSHIN project follows a holistic approach and besides the TLC further provides concrete advice for specific TLC phases, namely: design, implementation, evaluation and maintenance.